statelyai/xstate/.changeset/silver-mayflies-speak.md

 'xstate': patch
 ---

-The warning for setting `predictableActionArguments` has been removed.
-It is recommended that you set it to `true` only if you need this behavior.
+The warning for the `predictableActionArguments` setting has been improved to only warn if it is absent.